django-import-export/django-import-export/docs/advanced_usage.rst

 Interoperability with 3rd party libraries
 -----------------------------------------

-import_export extends the Django Admin interface.
+import-export extends the Django Admin interface.
 There is a possibility that clashes may occur with other 3rd party libraries which also use the admin interface.

 django-admin-sortable2